 Even when managers are knee-deep in the queue every day, it’s nearly impossible to know how their team is performing without quantitative feedback.
 Anecdotal experiences are worth noting, but concrete data gives you the information you need to set and hit goals.

 Depending on your team’s preference, you can adapt the language and visuals in emails and on the collection page.
-There’s also the option of including a space for comment, too.
+There’s also the option of including a space for comments.
 With this capability, you benefit from capturing the real thoughts and feelings of the people you communicate with every day.

 If your sales team is not representing a product correctly, those repercussions end up in a team inbox.
 If a library director makes a decision about the space that’s not well-received, those complaints will end up in an inbox.
-Investing in a great help desk ensures that your community’s voice stays front and center in every decision.
+Investing in great team email management software ensures that your community’s voice stays front-and-center in every decision.

 4. Bring efficiency to the queue with context

 When was the last time someone emailed you with a nagging issue they just couldn’t resolve?
-The most frustrating thing for a team is when they don’t have the context they need to do an excellent job — the first time.
+The most frustrating thing for a team is when they don’t have the context they need to do an excellent job the first time.

 A strong team email management strategy leverages extra context to set the foundation for a helpful experience.
 Through a handy customer sidebar, client or community-facing employees can look at previous conversations to understand why someone needs help.
 It’s helpful to know if this issue is a first-time need or if the customer bumps up against this problem — or multiple problems — over and over again.

-To pull in more information, teams can leverage integrations or a custom app built through Help Scout’s API.
+To pull in more information, teams can leverage Help Scout’s integrations or a custom app built through Help Scout’s API.
 With each data point, you have more context for a response that honors the needs of the person sending you an email, no matter the circumstance.

 5. Collaborate behind the scenes with notes, saved replies, and traffic cop

-One of the trickier things about email is that there’s no clear line between external communication and internal collaboration with a team.
+One of the trickier things about email is that there’s no clear line between external communication and internal collaboration within a team.
 When you forward an email to a team member for help, it can get lost in the shuffle or accidentally sent onward to the wrong party.
 Those email chains can get long and complicated, leaving you lost while teasing out exactly how to help a customer.

 You can also see who is responding in real-time to avoid collisions or repeat responses; simple red and yellow markers show who is responding to a conversation.
 Even if you miss those signals, Traffic Cop prevents team members from sending out an email to someone who already received a response.